 between Guthrie Gate and the the Conservation Education Centre

 An adult sized changing table is available within the toilet between the rose garden and the prairie dog enclosure

-There are two manual wheelchairs and two mobility scooters available at the Zoo entrance.
+There are eight manual wheelchairs and two mobility scooters available at the Zoo entrance.
 There is no hire charge for the manual wheelchairs and a £5.00 charge (£2.50 for members) with a deposit of £10 for the mobility scooter.
-Wheelchairs and the mobilty scooters must be booked 24 hours in advance.
+Four of the manual wheelchairs are pre-bookable and four will be able to hire on the day of your visit on a first come, first served basis.
+The mobility scooters must be booked 24 hours in advance.
 Please call 0117 974 7300 to reserve one.
 Please note that mobility scooters cannot be hired by anyone under the age of 16 or over 18 stone.

 Unfortunately we do not allow dogs into the Zoo but we do provide temporary accommodation for assistance dogs while their owners visit the Zoo.
 Assistance dogs will be kept in comfortable accommodation for the duration of the visit and will be provided with fresh drinking water.
 Owners are required to leave a mobile number and to check on their dog at pre-arranged intervals during their visit.
 Please be aware that the kennels are located in our west car park on College Road which is not within the zoo.
 The kennels are offered as a free service and are not supervised.

 We recommend that you book a place in the kennels in advance of your visit to avoid disappointment.
 Please call 0117 974 7300.